Giving Up Your Pet for Adoption

 Has he/she been been around children?
 How does he react?

 Does he/she have any bad habits or behavioral issues that we need to address with training or behavioral modification?

 The more information you can give us about your pet will help us find just the right home.

 Roice-Hurst Guidelines for Surrendering Your Pet

-- A relinquishment fee of $100 is required in order for us to feed and provide medical care for your pet until it is re-homed.
+- A relinquishment fee of $100 for dogs and $50 for cats is required in order for us to feed and provide medical care for your pet until it is re-homed.

 Medical & vaccination records, including Vet’s name and phone # and any information about needed medical attention.

 Behavior with other pets and people, including children.

 - Any of your pet’s belongings – blankets, beds, toys, etc.